cbuchart/operating_systems_lectures/notes/notes.md

 ## Sockets

 A network socket is an endpoint of a connection across a computer network.
 Today, most communication between computers is based on the Internet Protocol; therefore, most network sockets are Internet sockets.
-More precisely, a socket is a handle (an abstract reference) that a local program can pass to the networking API to use the connection, for example \"send this data on this socket\".
+More precisely, a socket is a handle (an abstract reference) that a local program can pass to the networking API to use the connection, for example _send this data on this socket_.
 Sockets are internally often simply integers, that identify which connection to use.

 A socket API is usually provided by the operating system and allows application programs to control and use network sockets<sup>[5](#footnote-socket)</sup>.
 Internet socket APIs are usually based on the Berkeley sockets standard.
-In the Berkeley sockets standard, sockets are a form of file descriptor (a file handle), due to the Unix philosophy that \"everything is a file\", and the analogies between sockets and files: you can read, write, open, and close both.
+In the Berkeley sockets standard, sockets are a form of file descriptor (a file handle), due to the Unix philosophy that _everything is a file_, and the analogies between sockets and files: you can read, write, open, and close both.
 In practice the differences mean the analogy is strained, and one instead use different interfaces (send and receive) on a socket.
 In inter-process communication, each end will generally have its own socket, but these may use different APIs: they are abstracted by the network protocol.

 A socket address is the combination of an IP address and a port number, much like one end of a telephone connection is the combination of a phone number and an extension.
 Sockets need not have an address (for example for only sending data), but if a program binds a socket to an address, the socket can be used to receive data sent to that address.
 Based on this address, internet sockets deliver incoming data packets to the appropriate application process or thread.